FAIR Legal & Estate Guide

 • How early should I order a divorce appraisal?
 Order it before mediation, settlement deadlines, or court submissions when value may be disputed.
 Earlier intake is safer when items may move, access may change, or records are controlled by one party.

 • Does FAIR provide legal advice about divorce appraisals?
-No. FAIR provides standards-aware appraisal guidance and directory routing for fee-transparent appraiser searches.
+No. FAIR provides standards-aware appraisal guidance and directory routing.
 Legal strategy, required value basis, and filing decisions should come from counsel, a mediator, or the court.